 We investigated the environmental conditions within hibernacula that influenced the rate of population decline (“crash rate”) for each site.
 Myotis bats are recovering after the initial population crashes from WNS in some hibernacula.
 We hypothesized that the microclimate conditions within hibernacula that favor the growth and persistence of Pd (warm, high relative humidity) influenced both the rates of population decline and recovery.
 Specifically, we predicted that higher crash rates would correlate with slower recovery rates, while lower population crash rates would correlate with faster recovery rates.
 Additionally, we examined the rates of both population crashes and recovery in relation tomicroclimates factors within each hibernaculum to understand the microclimate conditions in Michigan that led to higher population crashes and subsequent recovery.
 Lastly, we hypothesized that evolutionary selective pressures or behavioral plasticity drove surviving bats to select hibernacula with cooler microclimates in response to WNS.
 We predicted that pre-WNS Myotis bats show a preference for relatively warmer hibernacula, as indicated by mean temperature, and post-WNS would demonstrate a shift toward cooler microclimates, reflecting a behavioral or evolutionary response to the disease.

-EDITS

 Methods:

 Study area: